christiangeissler/driftapi/README_EN.md

 ## Create New Game
 Choose a Game ID without spaces.
 Tip: Choose short, simple identifiers, because the players have to enter them in the app.
 Then click on "Create" to create a race or select "Optional settings" beforehand to make settings for the players.
 When a player synchronizes with the server, the settings selected here will be used as race settings (note: the players can still change these afterwards, these are only a "suggestion").
 On the left side at "Enable..." a check mark must be set at an option, on the right side the concrete value is set.
 Most options should be self-explanatory, so here are just a few hints for the more complicated ones:

-* Track name
-* The track name.
-Currently not used, but is intended to be included in the data export.
+* Track name - Currently not used, but is intended to be included in the data export.
-* Enable time limit
-* Currently not used, but will be used later for server-side implemented time races.
+* Enable time limit - Currently not used, but will be used later for server-side implemented time races.
-* Enable Joker Lap Counter
-* If this option is set, the joker lap counter will be incremented as soon as the selected target is passed.
+* Enable Joker Lap Counter - If set, the joker lap counter will be incremented as soon as the selected target is passed.
 Note: If this is the start/finish target, then both a normal lap and a joker lap will be counted.
-* Enable precondition
-* If you drive Rallycross or Rally, you probably need the normal targets for other purposes.
+* Enable precondition - If you drive Rallycross or Rally, you probably need the normal targets for other purposes.
 In this case you can set here which other target has to be passed before the actual joker target selected above, so that it counts as a joker target.
 Attention: There must always be some time between the recognition of two targets, otherwise the second target will not be recognized.
 This is necessary because sometimes targets are placed twice or even three times so that they are recognized in any case.

 After clicking on the "Create" button, a race is created and you switch to the race view.